Azure/azure-powershell/src/ResourceManager/DataFactories/Commands.DataFactoryV2/help/Start-AzureRmDataFactoryV2Trigger.md

 ## DESCRIPTION

 The **Start-AzureRmDataFactoryV2Trigger** cmdlet starts a trigger in a data factory.
-If the trigger is in the 'Stopped' state, the cmdlet will start the trigger and it will eventually invoke pipelines based on its definition.
-If the trigger is already in the 'Started' state, this cmdlet will have no effect.
-If the _Force_ parameter is specified, the cmdlet will not prompt before starting the trigger.
+If the trigger is in the 'Stopped' state, the cmdlet starts the trigger and it eventually invokes pipelines based on its definition.
+If the trigger is already in the 'Started' state, this cmdlet has no effect.
+If the Force parameter is specified, the cmdlet doesn't prompt before starting the trigger.

 ## EXAMPLES